 “The earnest prayer of a righteous person has great power and wonderful results.”

 A righteous person: So, who is righteous?
 ‘Righteous’ brings to my mind, someone pure and good.
-I think of Mother Theresa or Billy Graham although we are told that “There is no one who is righteous, not even one” Romans 3:10) I can't live up to the goodness of Mother Teresa or Billy Graham, but the good news is, we don’t have to become righteous on our own.
+I think of Mother Teresa or Billy Graham, although we are told that there is no one, in this world, who is righteous.
+(Romans 3:10) I can't live up to the goodness of Mother Teresa or Billy Graham, but the good news is, we don’t have to become righteous on our own.

-And Romans 10:10 says: “ For it is by believing in his heart that a man becomes right with God; and with his mouth he tells others of his faith, confirming his salvation.”
+Romans 10:10 says: “ For it is by believing in his heart that a man becomes right with God; and with his mouth he tells others of his faith, confirming his salvation.”

-So because I trust in Jesus and believe that He took on my sin, and in return, God gave me His righteousness, I qualify as the “righteous person.”
+So because I trust in Jesus and believe that He took on my sin, and in return, God gave me his righteousness, I qualify as the righteous person.

 This is more than enough power than is needed to answer my prayers.

 Content copyright © 2019 by Lynne Chapman.
 All rights reserved.

 This content was written by Lynne Chapman.
 If you wish to use this content in any manner, you need written permission.
 Contact Lynne Chapman for details.